TheEmidee/UESVONavigation/README.md

 The `Clearance` option allows you to add an extra offset to the boxes used to test overlap.
 For example, if the agent radius is 100 units, then the smallest voxel size will be 200.
 If the clearance is set to 10, the size of the smallest voxels will be 210.

-Explanations of the `Debug Infos` section are lower in this document, but you can `Enable Drawing` and check `Debug Draw Layers` to make sure the data has been generated.
+Explanations of the `Debug Infos` section are further down this document, but you can `Enable Drawing` and check `Debug Draw Layers` to make sure the data has been generated.
 If you moved and resized the `Nav Mesh Bounds Volume` to encompass some geometry, you should see some big yellow cubes in the viewport.

 ## AI Controller